Search and Hit Enter

 Use ripe lady finger bananas instead of common bananas.

-To lessen the FODMAP load, consider using tapioca flour in place of cassava flour.
-While cassava root is low FODMAP in serves of up to 75g, there is no entry for cassava flour yet.
+Monash says 100g of cassava flour is low FODMAP but they don’t specify an upper limit.
 Some varieties of cassava flour (like Ottos) are fermented, while I don’t think others are.
-I’m not sure yet if this will be reflected in the Monash entry for cassava flour if there ever is one.
-While cassava flour won’t tip these into high FODMAP territory with sugar bananas, they likely would with regular bananas.
+I’m not sure yet if this will be reflected in the Monash entry for cassava flour.

 Use a low FODMAP milk (full fat/full cream lactose free milk, rice milk, soy milk made with soy protein, macadamia milk etc).